anee-helsinki/seeing-verbs/README.md

    9. collocate freq
    10. co-occurrence freq
    11. PMI2 score
-   12. average distance from each other in words
+   12. average distance between keyword and collocate (in words)
    13. url to Korp (all links may not return results, as Korp has been updated in 2019)
 + period/genre-distribution-matrix.tsv
    Distribution of seeing verbs in different genres and periods as a matrix representation